 We decided against running expensive (international) campaigns, which usually target the tourist market.
-Since 2017, we have applied Place Brand Management as our strategy since 2017.
+Since 2017, we have applied Place Brand Management as our strategy.
 Basically, this means that we collaborate with partners that define the iconic image of Brabant to make their activities as ‘on brand’ as possible.
 In other words, our objective is a good fit with the chosen brand values.
 As befits true ‘Brabanders’, we have, of course, defined these brand values together with a large number of Brabant-based partners.

 Courageously unconventional, purposefully collaborative, remarkably immersive.
 These brand values are not just empty marketing claims; they are embedded in our DNA and typify the character of Brabant, which has developed over centuries: open-minded, open-handed, open-hearted.
 We have produced a short video on this topic, well worth a look!

 We work constantly to extend our network of partners and organise well-attended networking events several times a year.
 These events are an opportunity for sharing professional knowledge and inspiration, and highlighting how Brabant’s DNA shapes the activities of everyone present.

 During the year, we maintain personal contact with our partners to ensure we know exactly where their focus lies.
 With the aim of combining great initiatives and discussing whether we can bring Brabant’s DNA even more clearly to the fore in their activities.

 We offer stories, photos and videos via inbrabant.nl, which is an extensive online branding platform and toolkit.
 We organize creative brainstorming sessions that help our partners overcome specific issues and at the same time add a strong blend of Brabant-style DNA to their activities.